 Our Counseling Psychology program is designed to be completed in five (5) years.
 Available at our San Juan campus, its continuous curriculum includes 96 credits between classes, two (2) evaluation laboratories, seven (7) supervised internships, a 2,000-hour internship, a comprehensive master’s exam, a doctoral candidacy exam, and a doctoral or dissertation project.

-The program’s mission is to train counseling psychologists who serve as exemplary health service providers focused on integrating health and wellness.
+The Doctorate of Psychology program’s mission is to train counseling psychologists who serve as exemplary health service providers focused on integrating health and wellness.
 The program also seeks to involve students in the process of lifelong learning, promoting ethical behavior and a deep respect for human beings, cultural and individual differences, and diversity.

 - Students in this program will be able to interact as health service providers who are prepared to integrate theoretical and practical knowledge based on scientific evidence.

 - Graduates of the program will be able to apply interventions in models of counseling psychology for preventive services and health promotion, such as complementary and alternative health, as well as models based on acceptance, mindfulness, cognitive, behavioral, third-generation, and contextual therapies (e.g., yoga; techniques for meditation, mindfulness, and relaxation; progressive muscle relaxation; etc.).

 - In addition, they will be able to encourage interdisciplinary work and promote innovation for the creation, implementation, and dissemination of new social practices in order to generate well-being and promote health at the individual, group, family, community, and institutional levels.